For more information about our editors and staff members, click on their name.

 At Knox, Elisa developed a strong interest in anthropology and history.
 From there, she decided to pursue history through a social lens, focusing especially but not exclusively on modern European history, early American history, and Native American history.

 Now at the Washington Papers, Elisa works as a Research Assistant on the Washington Papers Digital Edition as well as on the George Washington Financial Papers project.

-Before the Papers, Katie worked as an Assistant Head Coach in the summers for the St. Marlo Seals swim team.
-As an undergraduate, she interned as an Associate Editor for the cultural magazine Gadfly Online, and as a communications intern for the Virginia Foundation for the Humanities (VFH).
+As an undergraduate, Katie interned as an Associate Editor for the cultural magazine Gadfly Online, and as a communications intern for the Virginia Foundation for the Humanities (VFH).